9thcirclegames/wisdom-of-cthulhu/woc.rules.en.md

 * __SL/DM; AS/AS__
 * __DM/DM__

-By spending a _Path_ card, you can buy one, and only one, Knowledge Card of the same seed of one of those printed on the card being spent.
+By spending a _Re_ card, you can buy one, and only one, Knowledge Card of the same seed of one of those printed on the card being spent.
 For "buying" the Knowledge card this way,  the Seeker marker must be on an Arcane Place that has the same seed of the Knowledge Card you intend to buy.

-Once spent, the _Path_ is discarded in a discard pile which is located outside the Player's Research Area.
-Be careful to not confuse those cards with the _Obsessios_ already in plat game (see below).
-Note that only one Knowledge card can be purchased with a Path, even if the latter has two seeds printed on it.
+Once spent, the _Research_ is discarded in a discard pile which is located outside the Player's Research Area.
+Be careful to not confuse those cards with the _Obsessions_ already in plat game (see below).
+Note that only one Knowledge card can be purchased with a Research, even if the latter has two seeds printed on it.

-During the _Search Order Phase_ (see below), each player chooses a number of Paths  to place in his Research Area flipped on the Obsession side.
+During the _Search Order Phase_ (see below), each player chooses a number of Researches  to place in his Research Area flipped on the Obsession side.
 The player chooses how many cards he wants to turn, even none.
 These cards are _Temporary Obsessions_ and are placed to the right of the player in his Research Area.
 Each time a player performs a __Research__ action, if required, discard a Obsession Card.
-Each Obession card give the possibility to the owner to perform one, and only one, _Research_ action.
+Each Obsession card give the possibility to the owner to perform one, and only one, _Research_ action.

-During the _Obsession Phase_ of each turn (see), players will take over all the _Paths_ and _Temporary Obsessios_ that are eventually available.
-Among these cards, one d is selected to be placed on the Obsession side for the rest of the game, thus becoming a __Permanent Obsession__.
-This card can be used as a normal Obsession Card, but will no longer be withdraw in the hands of the player for the rest of the game, thus cannot be flipped back on the _Path_ side anymore.
+During the _Obsession Phase_ of each turn (see), players will take over all the _Researches_ and _Temporary Obsessions_ that are eventually available.
+Among these cards, one is selected to be placed on the Obsession side for the rest of the game, thus becoming a __Permanent Obsession__.
+This card can be used as a normal Obsession Card, but will no longer be withdraw in the hands of the player for the rest of the game, thus cannot be flipped back on the _Research_ side anymore.
 Therefore, the Permanent Obsessions are placed to the left of the player in his Research Area to avoid being mixed with Temporary Obsessions.

-This way, during the game, the player will have less Study Cards for purchasing Knowledge Cards, but they will have more Obsessions Cards to be used for Research Actions, simulating the slowing descent to the insanity of this un holy wisdom.
+This way, during the game, the player will have less Study Cards for purchasing Knowledge Cards, but they will have more Obsessions Cards to be used for Research Actions, simulating the slowing descent to the insanity of this unholy wisdom.

 ### Knowledge Cards
 In general, these cards include a seed and the number of Knowledge Points they give to their owner.
 Knowledge Cards are subdivided into __Forbidden Wisdom__ (FW), __Alien Science__ (AS) and __Dark Master__ (DM), They are characterized by one or more of the following __Powers__: